EDM115/workspace-hash/README.md

 ### Run in debug mode
 The debug mode will :
-- in generate mode, output `.debug-hash` files which will contain the hashes of each individual file in the workspace as a JSON object
+- in generate mode, output a root `.debug-hash` file that contains the per-file hashes for each workspace as a JSON object
-- in compare mode, read those `.debug-hash` files and tell you *exactly* which files have changed in each workspace, and what their hashes are
+- in compare mode, read that `.debug-hash` file and tell you *exactly* which files have changed in each workspace, and what their hashes are
 This can be useful to check why the hashes appear to be different, or to debug issues with the hashes generation.
 ```bash
 pnpm monorepo-hash --generate --debug
 # later on...
 pnpm monorepo-hash --compare --debug
 ```
-Don't forget to delete these files afterwards !
+Don't forget to delete this file afterwards !

 ### Exit codes
 - `0` : No changes detected (or you wanted to get help)